Get free weekly resources from us!

 • What do you think is the most important advice in this passage?

 Say: Moses told the Hebrew people to do everything they could to love God.
 He wanted to make sure they never forgot about God’s love.
 One way we learn about God’s love is from each other.
 That’s why we’re making new friends today with people of different ages.
-It’s one way we can learn about and share God’s love.
+We can learn together about and sharing God’s love.

 2. What Do You See?